Kailer Yamamoto: Junior

 Yamamoto played in the 2011 Quebec International Pee-Wee Hockey Tournament with the Los Angeles Selects minor ice hockey team.
 He later played for the Los Angeles Jr. Kings of the Tier 1 Elite Hockey League.
 Yamamoto had racked up 40 points in only 34 games.
 He would then go on to play in the Western Hockey League.

-Yamamoto was selected in the fifth round, 105th overall in the 2013 WHL Bantam Draft by his hometown team, the Spokane Chiefs.
+Yamamoto was selected in the fifth round, 105th overall in the 2013 WHL bantam draft by his hometown team, the Spokane Chiefs.
 In his rookie season with the Chiefs, in 2014–15, he posted 23 goals and 57 points in 68 games.
 He was a top scorer at the 2015 Ivan Hlinka Memorial Tournament for Team USA.

 Yamamoto was one of three WHL players invited to participate in the 2016 CCM/USA Hockey All-American Prospects Game.
 During the 2016–17 season, Yamamoto was named WHL Player of the Week week ending October 30, 2016, for registering seven points in four games.
 He was named to the 2016–17 Western Conference Second All-Star Team after ranking 6th overall in scoring with 42 goals and 57 assists for 99 points.

 Professional

-On June 23, 2017, Yamamoto was drafted in the first round, 22nd overall, in the 2017 NHL Entry Draft by the Edmonton Oilers.
+On June 23, 2017, Yamamoto was drafted in the first round, 22nd overall, in the 2017 NHL entry draft by the Edmonton Oilers.
 At the time, he drew comparisons to the Calgary Flames' Johnny Gaudreau (drafted 2011), particularly due to their similarity in size and playing style.

 After an impressive training camp with the Oilers, Yamamoto made the opening night roster for the 2017–18 season.
 He made his regular-season debut on October 4, 2017, against the Calgary Flames in a 3–0 win, and recorded his first career point, an assist, on October 14 on an Adam Larsson goal against the Ottawa Senators.
 After playing his ninth game with the Oilers and recording 3 assists, Yamamoto was returned to Spokane to continue his development at the major junior level on November 6, 2017.

-The Oilers included Yamamoto on their 25-player roster at the start of the 2018–19 NHL season.
+The Oilers included Yamamoto on their 25-player roster at the start of the 2018–19 season.
 He recorded his first NHL goal on October 18, in a 3–2 overtime win over the Boston Bruins.